ViktorStolbovoy/Foobar2000Filters/README.md

 [logo]: https://raw.githubusercontent.com/ViktorStolbovoy/Foobar2000Filters/master/filter_tree.JPG "Setup"

 Flexible crossover and DRC that uses IIR filters.
 Supports up to 32 output channels (Foobar limitation).
-Following building blocks are supported:
+The following building blocks are supported:
-* Input - single or multichannel.
-Number of channels limited by Foobar to 32.
+* Input - can be single or multichannel.
+The number of channels is limited by Foobar to 32.
-* Output - can be used anywhere in the chain.
-Supports delay.
+* Output - can be used anywhere in the filter/signal chain.
+If you need to add some dealy, it goes here.
-* Filter - low pass, high pass, band pass, band stop, low/high/band shelf.
+* Filter - low pass, high pass, band pass, band stop, low/high/band shelf filter.
-* Mixer - mixes all channels of selected Virtual Output(s) into one.
-It can be used to create subwoofer channels
+* Mixer - mixes all the channels of selected Virtual Output(s) into one output channel.
+This virtual channel can be used to create subwoofer channels.
-* Virtual Output  - used to create input for mixers
+* Virtual Output  - used to create input for `Mixer`s.
-* Filer Definition - reusable chain of Filters
+* Filer Definition - reusable chain of `Filter`s.
-* Filter Reference - Filter Definition used in the signal chain
+* Filter Reference - `Filter Definition` used in the signal chain

 #Acknowledgments
 The project uses the following open source projects: